learn-co-students/programming-univbasics-nds-nds-to-insight-with-flexibility-lab-houston-web-012720/README.md

 the time!

-When this happens, we need to think _flexibly_ and work from what we're given and get _one_ tiny step closer to the final goal &mdash; even if we can't see the finish line.
+When this happens, we need to think _flexibly_ and work from what we're given and get _one_ tiny step closer to the final goal; even if we can't see the finish line.
 Or, maybe we need to hard-code or type an example of the goal and work backwards from it.
 We like to call this approach the "see-saw" approach (or "teeter-totter").
 The idea is that Ruby is your partner on the